BFA Art: Concentration in Photography

 This course introduces digital photography and its basic practices for fine art applications.
 It explores various methods of photographic image-making in contemporary art and its interpretations.
 Assignments and class critiques will emphasize the development of a visual vocabulary and explore the possibilities of photography as a visual arts medium.

 This course introduces students to the basic manual functions of film cameras and darkroom processing and printing techniques.
 Students will use black-and-white film and darkroom paper to produce traditional photographic prints.
 The course teaches a refinement of photographic techniques and visual skills with an emphasis on aesthetics.

 ART 3420: Lighting for Photography and Video

 This course teaches students photographic studio and location lighting techniques and introduces the large-format 4x5 camera.
 Students will apply increasing understanding of darkroom and digital practices to large-format analog and digital printing.
 Knowledge of contemporary theory and criticism and its application to contemporary photography is incorporated.

 Selected topics in photography of an advanced nature, which may include independent student research.

 Note: Advanced Study in Photography is repeatable for credit four times.

 Apply To Enroll In Upper-Level Photography Courses

-It is important that students interested in applying to the Sculpture Concentration talk to the faculty advisors of the area.
+It is important that students interested in applying to the Photography Concentration talk to the faculty advisors of the area.
 The office hours are posted on the faculty web page.